WorldHealthOrganization/open-source-communication-channel/README.md

 # World Health Organization Open Source Communication Channel

 ## ❓About this repo
-This repository is the first stop and main communication channel for open source communities wishing to contribute to the World Health Organization open source work.
+This repository is the first stop for open source communities wishing to contribute to the World Health Organization open source work.
 Below are links to contributor guidelines, open source product and project roadmaps, and key contributor recognition.

 - Please take time to go through this README.md file.
 It contains information for frequently asked questions on how to work with this Repository
 - The `Getting Started` section below contains specifics on Contributor Profile and Project information